vinaybommana/vinaybommana.github.io/_posts/2018-09-01-thoughts-about-IT.md

 I am not going for a summary here, don't expect it, I am just ranting about the greatness of this book and how incredible stephen king is, as a story teller.

-Mind you, `IT` creeps you up.
+Mind you, `IT` creeps you out.
 There are literally nightmares where I am running through an abandoned corridor and someone is chasing me with squishy slippers and shoes.
 I would always wake up with penny wise's face laughing maniacally.